Minors & Certificates

 UC Advantages and Special Opportunities

-The es in French are small, which allows for more contact between students and teachers.
+The classes in French are small, which allows for more contact between students and teachers.

 Most of the professors are native speakers.